 Let’s look at the simplest method first.
 If you have samples of the two minerals, you can do a comparison by eye.
 I suggest you pour out some powder on to a plain dark background.
 Press some flat with your finger.
 Wet a corner of it, then compare the two.
 Which is whiter?
 Is it greyish or yellowish?

 The lighting in the room can affect this method a lot, so it is only a very rough test.

 Another plan is to keep a standard and compare your new sample by eye to your standard – a quick and easy way to check how different batches compare with each other.

 I am always impressed how good paint chemists are at this.
 They make up a paint sample with the standard and one with the new filler, and then they do a drawdown.
 This compares two films of paint against a black and white striped background and is a quick way to check whiteness as well as hiding power (opacity).

 A more accurate approach is to measure the whiteness with a spectrophotometer.
-There are several types and makes of these; the one we use is the Elrepho spectrophotometer.
+There are several types and makes of these; the one usually used to test kaolin is the Elrepho spectrophotometer.

 The measurements you get from a spectrophotometer are usually taken at different wavelengths.
-These are also manipulated to give further parameters.
 A list of these reads something like this: X, Y, Z, L*, a*, b*, x, y, Rx, Ry, Rz, R457, CIE Whiteness/Tint-D65 resp.
-C, Fluorescence, ISO-Brightness, D65-Brightness, Yellowness, Opacity, Transparency, K/N-value, IE, Residual ink, DW, pe, s, k, sR457, kR457, Metamerism, ΔE
+C, Fluorescence, ISO-Brightness, D65-Brightness, Yellowness, Opacity, Transparency, K/N-value, IE, Residual ink, DW, pe, s, k, sR457, kR457, Metamerism, ΔE.